Workshops

 In this workshop, we’ll help students begin to think about how to narrow down and focus on the colleges that fit their preferences, needs, as well as how to make this a low-stress process.
 We’ll also dispel some of the myths that are often perpetuated on social media, answer student questions, and talk about an individualized plan for moving forward.

-Recommended for high school juniors, although sophomores wanting to jump start the process are welcome as well.
+Recommended for high school juniors, although sophomores wanting to jump start the process are welcome as well as parents and caregivers.

 10th - 11th Grade